Skip to main content

 CRM stands for Customer Relationship Management.
 It refers to both the technology and the operating framework used to manage customer relationships across the full lifecycle.

-A CRM system usually stores contact details, communication history, form submissions, lifecycle stages, deal activity, customer preferences, transaction records, and follow-up tasks.
+A CRM system usually stores contact details, communication history, form submissions, lifecycle stages, deal activity, customer preferences, transaction records, service notes, and follow-up tasks.
 But the value of CRM is not only in storing information.
 The value is in making that information usable.

 The goal is simple: help teams understand the customer clearly and act on that understanding consistently.